Rishon LeZion: Transportation

 Rishon LeZion can be accessed by road from several major highways.
 Public transportation includes bus, train and share taxi.

 Rail transport

 The Rishon LeZion HaRishonim Railway Station is located to the south of the city center, in the middle of HaRishonim Interchange, at the intersection of the new Highway 431 and the Rishon LeZion – Ness Ziona road.
 There are direct trains from the HaRishonim Railway Station to Tel Aviv, Lod, Bnei Brak, Petah Tikva, Rosh HaAyin, Hod HaSharon and Kfar Saba.
 All stations of Israel Railways can be accessed using the transfer stations at Tel Aviv and Lod.

 The Rishon LeZion Moshe Dayan Railway Station is in the western part of the city, situated on the new rail line from Tel Aviv to Ashdod via Moshe Dayan station and Yavne (West).
 There are future long-range plans for someday connecting the Rishonim station with Moshe Dayan station, while constructing a couple of additional railway stations in between them.

+The Green Line of the Tel Aviv Light Rail and the M1 Line of the Tel Aviv Metro are planned to run through Rishon LeZion.